korpling/pepperModules-ModuleBox/README.md

 # ScriptManipulator

 A module to execute any script from the local file system on the document graph of each document.
-The script get the document graph in the specified format via standard input, must map the document graph and write the result in the same format to the standard output.
+The script gets the document graph in the specified format via standard input, must map the document graph and write the result in the same format to the standard output.